Léo Hamon

-Léo Hamon, (12 January 1908 – 27 October 1993, Paris) was a French politician.
+Léo Hamon (12 January 1908 – 27 October 1993, Paris) was a French politician.
 He was a member of the Popular Republican Movement and the Union for the Defence of the Republic.
 He was also a member of the fourth district of Essonne, senator of the Seine, a government spokesman and State Secretary of Participation and the Incentive.
+He was the father of actress Lucienne Hamon.